Last Updated: January 27, 2023

 Personal Data Breach

-- If and to the extent required by Applicable Law, Panoply shall notify Customer without undue delay upon Panoply or any Subprocessor becoming aware of a Personal Data Breach affecting Customer Personal Data, providing Customer with sufficient information to allow Customer to meet any obligations to report or inform Data Subjects of the Personal Data Breach under the Data Protection Laws, to the extent such information is available to Panoply.
+- If and to the extent required by Applicable Law, SQream shall notify Customer without undue delay upon SQream or any Subprocessor becoming aware of a Personal Data Breach affecting Customer Personal Data, providing Customer with sufficient information to allow Customer to meet any obligations to report or inform Data Subjects of the Personal Data Breach under the Data Protection Laws, to the extent such information is available to SQream.

-- To the extent required by Applicable Law, Panoply shall co-operate with Customer and take, at Customer's expense, such reasonable commercial steps as are directed by Customer to assist in the investigation, mitigation and remediation of each such Personal Data Breach, insofar as and to the extent that this is possible and cannot be reasonably attained without Panoply's assistance.
+- To the extent required by Applicable Law, SQream shall co-operate with Customer and take, at Customer's expense, such reasonable commercial steps as are directed by Customer to assist in the investigation, mitigation and remediation of each such Personal Data Breach, insofar as and to the extent that this is possible and cannot be reasonably attained without SQream's assistance.

 Data Protection Impact Assessment and Prior Consultation